dbuenzli/topkg/README.md

 Topkg is a packager for distributing OCaml software.
-It provides an API to describe the files a package installs in a given build configuration and to specify information about the package's distribution creation and publication procedures.
+It provides an API to describe the files a package installs in a given build configuration and to specify information about the package's distribution, creation and publication procedures.

 The optional topkg-care package provides the `topkg` command line tool which helps with various aspects of a package's life cycle: creating